grantmerola/filesystems-writing-project/filesystems.md

 - macOS - HFS+
 - Linux - [ext4](https://ext4.wiki.kernel.org)

-We wont talk about HFS+ because it is older and has become and amalgamation of things designed over the years to suit Apples needs, this is not to say that HFS+ isn't [interesting](https://arstechnica.com/apple/2011/07/mac-os-x-10-7/12/).
+We won't talk about HFS+ because it is older and has become an amalgamation of things designed over the years to suit Apples needs, this is not to say that HFS+ isn't [interesting](https://arstechnica.com/apple/2011/07/mac-os-x-10-7/12/).
 Also it's end may be in sight with the announcement of [APFS](https://arstechnica.com/apple/2017/02/testing-out-snapshots-in-apples-next-generation-apfs-file-system/).

 I would however like to talk briefly about ext4 and NTFS.
 By the nature of being the defaults these filesystems have different goals from other filesystems.
 For example one of the major goals of ext4 is interoperability with ext2/3 and NTFS is backward compatible with many other part of Windows.
 This focus as on compatibility enviably leads to messier project than projects than systems designed standalone.
-Both of these filesystems come from a long history and were designed by there prospective organizations to solve the seam bursting increase in storage that was quickly reaching the limits of the older systems.
+Both of these filesystems come from a long history and were designed by their prospective organizations to solve the seam bursting increase in storage that was quickly reaching the limits of the older systems.

 ### <a name="conclusion">Conclusion</a>